Ameg-yag/fuzzer/writeup.md

 - Sending empty payload
 - Sending a CSV payload with increasingly number of lines
 - Sending different number of fields (comma seperated values)

+## XML Fuzzer
+The XML Fuzzer is currently in early stages of development, but so far it has the following functionality
+- Sending non-XML test data (empty string, basic small string (e.g. "ABC") and a very large string ("ABC" * 1000))
+- Mutating the supplied test data to attempt to have it a parse an invalid (but in a valid enough format) XML file
+    - Removing children nodes, or children of those children nodes
+    - Moving the order of children nodes (e.g. shifting them to the end)
+    - Duplicating children nodes and appending them to the end of the document
+    - Adding additional information to nodes to see how that is parsed (e.g. new tags)